Commercial Contractor Definition: The Ultimate Guide

 The main difference lies in their area of focus.
 While the term "general contractor" is often used broadly, it typically refers to someone who works on residential projects like custom homes or remodels.
 A commercial contractor, on the other hand, specializes exclusively in structures for business use.
 This specialization is crucial because commercial projects involve different materials (like steel frames), more complex utility requirements, stricter building codes, and often more aggressive timelines.
 The scale, scope, and regulations are simply on another level.
 While both roles require strong management skills, a commercial contractor’s expertise is tailored to the unique challenges of the business world.

-What Types of Projects Do They Handle?
+What Kind of Projects Do They Handle?

 Commercial contractors work on a wide variety of projects, both large and small.
 You'll find them leading the construction of new office buildings, multi-story medical facilities, and large-scale industrial warehouses.
 They also manage renovations and tenant fit-outs, which involve customizing an existing commercial space for a new business, like turning an empty storefront into a boutique or a coffee shop.
 Their portfolio can include everything from restaurants and retail centers to schools and government buildings.
 Essentially, if a building is intended for commerce, public use, or industrial purposes, it falls under the purview of a commercial construction contractor.